 Definition of morris dance in English:

-A lively traditional English dance performed out of doors by groups known as ‘sides’.
-Dancers wear a distinctive costume that is mainly black and white and has small bells attached, and often carry handkerchiefs or sticks.
+A lively traditional English dance performed outdoors by groups known as “sides.”
+Dancers wear distinctive costumes that are mainly black and white and have small bells attached, and often carry handkerchiefs or sticks.

 - George and the Dragon was played all over the country by bands of mummers, who would blacken their faces with soot and wear animal masks and ragged costumes - some morris dance groups echo these once-pagan traditions today.

 - Sharp went on to devote most of the rest of his life to compiling morris dances and tunes.

 - There was a serene feel to the festival on Sunday when 300 people gathered in the morning for a multi-faith service of songs of praise followed by a morris dance display.

 - Among the entertainments on offer were a Punch and Judy show and displays by morris dancers, majorettes, and judo and aikido displays.

 - Anyone interested in joining the procession of decorated wagons, morris dancers, bands and queens will be welcome, including walkers and vintage vehicles.

 - Performances by morris dancers and the fair will start at 11 am.

 - There was maypole dancing and morris dancing provided by the Jockey Mens Morris Team.